-A. Thus far, the book has been used as the primary textbook in over seventy different graphics courses at over twenty different universities.
-(It has been used as a secondary textbook in a number of other courses.)
+A. To our knowledge, the book has been used as the primary textbook in over eighty different graphics courses at over twenty different universities.
+It has been used as a secondary textbook in a number of other courses.
 Most of these courses have been advanced undergraduate or graduate courses focusing on rendering.
-The courses page has links to the homepages of many of these courses.
+(We are no longer actively maintaining a list of such courses.)

 Q. Are solutions available to the exercises in the book?